 2. Debrox, or Murine ear wax removal systems.
 These cost $6-$8 a pop, and use carbamide peroxide (a relative to hydrogen peroxide), but in very small amounts.
 You are supposed to use them for several days in a row to soften the plug before you irrigate it with the ineffectual little squeeze bulb (forget that, use a syringe instead).
 They’ll eventually work, but they take days of effort.
 I’d use this very slow and inefficient solution only if your ear is painful or has been impacted for several days, and you’re worried it may already be infected.
 Alternatively you might use it for a few days (or the cheaper homemade solutions below), if you have a hard plug, to soften it up, and then use the Water Pik.

 3. Homemade solutions.
 Commonly recommended are vinegar, mineral oil, isopropyl alcohol, and hydrogen peroxide.
 Some recommend mixing these, in various ratios.
 Hydrogen peroxide will dissolve the ear wax (it attacks bacteria and other oxidizables in the wax, and the heat of oxidation dissolves the wax), isopropyl alcohol will also dissolve ear wax (though I find it a bit harsh to use regularly), and oil or vinegar will slowly penetrate behind the plug, making it easier to pop out.
 To use the oil or vinegar, lay down for awhile with them in your ear (30 minutes) then use a syringe or the Water Pik to flush out the plug.
 The hydrogen peroxide takes only 3-4 minutes before the bubbling slows down and you can put in a new batch of hydrogen peroxide.
 I’d recommend using the isopropyl alcohol even more briefly, if at all.
-Don’t like the way it makes me feel afterward.
-Does anyone know the best solution for dissolving ear wax and quickly penetrating into plugs that is also mild?
-If so, let us know!
+Topical alcohol can actually penetrate into your cells when you apply it, and it’s mildly toxic to them when concentrated.

 4. Sauna or steam bath visit.
-Taking a 20 minute sauna or steam bath before any of the above can soften up your ear wax enough for it to come out when you flush it.
-For really hard plugs you might combine the 30 minute vinegar or mineral oil ear soak, the sauna, and then the Water Pik with hydrogen peroxide.
+Taking a 20 minute sauna or steam bath before any of the above will soften up your ear wax quite a bit, sometimes enough for it to come out when you flush it even with the weak syringe.
+For really hard plugs you might combine the 20 minute vinegar or mineral oil ear soak, the sauna, and then the Water Pik with hydrogen peroxide.

 IV.
 Two-Person Solutions